circleci/circleci-docs/jekyll/_cci2/orbs-best-practices.md

 {:.no_toc}

 Semantic versioning is a critical update and release practice in which version numbers communicate either bug fixes and patches, new functionality, or breaking changes.
 Introducing a breaking change as a patch update, for example, can lead to users of that orb automatically receiving updates that block their CI process.
 Before updating your orbs, make sure you have read over and understood [semantic versioning]({{site.baseurl}}/2.0/orb-concepts/#semantic-versioning).

-#### Ensure Your Orb-Publishing Context is Restricted
-{:.no_toc}

-If using the Orb Developer Kit, your CircleCI Personal Access Token is saved to a context in your Organization.
-Ensure you restrict this context so that jobs accessing it will only run when triggered or approved by you or other approved users.
-For more information, see the [Using Contexts]({{site.baseurl}}/2.0/contexts/#restricting-a-context) guide.

 ## Promotion